sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/introduction.md

 </div>

 !!! note "Logic Levels"
-    <b>Note:</b> The serial output on the Simultaneous RFID Reader - M7E Nano 3.3V operates at <b>3.3V</b> logic so make sure the microcontroller or serial converter connected to this interface operates at <b>3.3V</b> or are properly level-shifted.
+    <b>Note:</b> The serial output on the Simultaneous RFID Reader - M7E  operates at <b>3.3V</b> logic so make sure the microcontroller or serial converter connected to this interface operates at <b>3.3V</b> or are properly level-shifted.

 #### Additional Materials